-Associate Director and Senior Research Scientist
+Associate Director and Senior Research Scientist Emeritus

-In the past decade Dr. Allen and his colleagues have demonstrated versions of TRIPS that engage in many domains, including collaborative planning, data analysis and problem solving, providing advice about a person’s medications, coordinating human-robot teams, and learning from instruction and demonstration.
+In the past decade, Dr. Allen and his colleagues have demonstrated versions of TRIPS that engage in many domains, including collaborative planning, data analysis and problem-solving, providing advice about a person’s medications, coordinating human-robot teams, and learning from instruction and demonstration.
 His paper on dialogue-based task learning won the best paper award at the National Conference on Artificial Intelligence (AAAI) in 2007.
 These systems constitute a well-established track record of managing multi-investigator, multi-institution collaborations that result in large-scale high-performance demonstrations.

 He is the author of several books, including the influential textbook Natural Language Understanding, published by Benjamin Cummings in 1987, with a second edition published in 1995.